 Students are considered chronically absent and considered not on-track if they are absent more than 10% of their enrolled days in the district.
 All students' attendance will be closely monitored.
 CMS will provide regular reminders regarding the importance of attending school every day.
-Students who fall below the 90% attendance level will be notified monthly by emails and or letters.
+Attendance will be monitored regularly by CMS staff and parents/guardians will receive truancy letters when a student's attendance is below the required 90%.
+Excessive absences or tardies will result in a meeting with the principal and/or a referral to the truancy officer.